‘Twas the night before your driving test, you did everything right! You’re ready for the moment, and success is in sight.

 Finally, sleep.

-Going to bed early will not only help you be early for your exam but will help you remember what you’ve studied and give you a clear head the next day.
+Going to bed early will not only help you be on time for your exam but will also help you remember what you’ve studied and give you a clear head the next day.

 If you’re used to going to bed late, this step can be hard, we know.